Quick Introduction

 GRC tools do not make an organisation compliant; the same applies to project management or accounting tools.
 These tools will not make your project a success or your business financially successful.
 They facilitate and professionalise the work, helping you achieve higher standards of quality.

-You can review the following articles for popular compliance framrworks, they are brief and useful to understand them:
+You can review the following articles for popular compliance frameworks.
+They are brief and useful for understanding them:

 - That is the case of ISO 27001—and 27002—for which we have practical advisory if you need help.